Home/Nutritional Comparison

 Rich in omega-3 fatty acids, which support heart health and reduce inflammation.

-High in antioxidants, which help combat oxidative stress and may lower the risk of chronic diseases.
+High in antioxidants that help combat oxidative stress and may lower the risk of chronic diseases.